 - (ii) On March 7, 2014, the Company secured a ₱1 billion loan from Philippine American Life and General Insurance Company to partially finance its capital expenditure requirements and general working capital requirements.
 The loan has a term of ten years and a fixed rate of 5.40% per annum.
-Transaction cost incurred in availing the loan amounted to ₱5 million. - (iii) On March 1, 2018, the Parent Company entered into a loan with BPI for a principal amount of ₱6 billion to refinance maturing debt and general working capital requirements.
-The loan bears interest of 5.75% payable quarterly with a term of seven years.
+Transaction cost incurred in availing the loan amounted to ₱5 million.
+This was prepaid in November 2019 resulting to a loss of ₱2.5 million. - (iii) On March 1, 2018, the Parent Company entered into a loan with BPI for a principal amount of \$\mathbb{P}6\$ billion to refinance maturing debt and general working capital requirements.
+The loan bears interest of 5.75% payable quarterly with a term of seven years. - (iv) On May 21, 2019, the Parent Company entered into a loan with Unionbank for a principal amount of ₱5 billion to partially finance its capital expenditures and general working capital requirements.
+The loan has a term of ten years and a fixed rate of 6.74% per annum, payable quarterly.

-The new loans contain provision regarding the maintenance of certain financial ratios and limiting, among others, the payment of dividends, making investments, the issuing or selling of the Company's capital stock or some of its subsidiaries, the selling or exchange of assets, the creation of liens and the effecting of mergers.
+The loans contain provision regarding the maintenance of certain financial ratios and limiting, among others, the payment of dividends, making investments, the issuing or selling of the Company's capital stock or some of its subsidiaries, the selling or exchange of assets, the creation of liens and the effecting of mergers.